My Story: Triathlete to Chronic Fatigue

 Sometimes I have worked whilst abroad but mostly it’s been enjoying travelling, which is an awesome way to get out of a rut and feel rejuvenated.

 What works for me is changing my lifestyle to fit how I want to live my life.
-I can live and work anywhere in the world where there is a decent internet connection.
+I can live and work anywhere in the world where there is a decent internet connection because of mostly making money online.

 25 Years Later